 The Henry Parkes Equity Resource Centre supports the implementation of equity priorities, policies and practices in NSW public schools.
 The specialised on-line lending collection can be used as an opportunity to enhance and extend professional learning in your school.

-School funding snapshots present examples and ideas of how school leaders made strategic funding decisions with their allocations, and highlight the critical work that schools are doing to make a positive difference to student learning and wellbeing.
+School resourcing snapshots present examples and ideas of how school leaders made strategic funding decisions with their allocations, and highlight the critical work that schools are doing to make a positive difference to student learning and wellbeing.
 These snapshots have been mapped against the SEF.

 Find out more about School Excellence in Action.